Drawing Layers

 )

-You can also pass completely custom positions as a vector of tuples (you could also compute these values on the fly by passing a Function
+You can also pass completely custom positions as a vector of tuples (you could also compute these values on the fly by passing a Function to palette):

 using AlgebraOfGraphics